isomerpages/nlb-biblioasia/_feb-2006/Monument of Memory and More: The History of Victoria Street.md

 <img src="/images/vol-1-issue-2/Victoria%20Street/coleman%20town%20plan.jpg" style="width:80%;">
  <div style="background-color: white;">Coleman's Town Plan and Map.</div>

 Coleman used the name 'Marbro Street'; for the street parallel to North Bridge Road wherea s Jackson had earlier named it Rochor Street in his 1823 Town Plan.
 According to Dr John Bastin "Marbro" was an abbreviated term used in honour of the Duke of Marlborough.
-The name may have changed a few times in the 19th century, but in 1848, "Victoria Street" and t he next street, "Queen Street" were named in honour of the much-loved Queen Victoria (1819–1901), to commemorate her 10th year reign as a British monarch.
+The name may have changed a few times in the 19th century, but in 1848, "Victoria Street" and the next street, "Queen Street" were named in honour of the much-loved Queen Victoria (1819–1901), to commemorate her 10th year reign as a British monarch.

 <img src="/images/vol-1-issue-2/Victoria%20Street/street%20names.jpg" style="width:50%;">
  <div style="background-color: white;"><i>Street Names of Singapore</i> gathers in a single volume all the street names in Singapore.
 Featuring not only to tourist attractions, the book aslo includes the islands and the remote lanes of Singapore.
 All rights reserved.
 Who's Who Publishing, 2000.</div>